Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 +---+---+---+ | | + +A1-+ + | | +---+---+

-then at least one 2-box becomes a 3-box (here the box above and the box below the A1 move) and the other player may complete the(se) box(es) afterwards to a 4-box, earn one or two points and at the same time convert the neighbouring 2-box to a 3-box (here the box left of B1 and right of B2 in
+then at least one 2-box becomes a 3-box (here the box above and the box below the A1 move) and the other player may complete the(se) box(es) afterwards to a 4-box, earn one or two points and at the same time convert the neighbouring 2-box to a 3-box (here the box left of B1 and right of B2) in

 +---+---+---+ | B1 | + +A1-+ + . | B2 | +---+---+

 Each time a box is completed the player must make another move which can be used to complete the next box and all other boxes of the chain.
-After completing the last box the player must make another move elsewhere unless all boxes of the board are completed.
+After completing the last box the player must make another move elsewhere unless all boxes on the board are completed.

 +---+ | ? +---+